johnewart/dapr-proposals/api-design-guide.md

 - Ensure successful execution of existing conformance and certification tests for any modified components

+### Progression of an API

-#### Requirements for graduating an API from Alpha to Beta stage
+#### Alpha to Beta

-In addition to the requirements for an Alpha API, the following requirements must be met so that the API can graduate to Beta.
+In addition to the requirements that are required of any Alpha API, the following requirements must be met so that the API can graduate to Beta.
+For an API to be promoted to Beta, it must exist for at least one release cycle after its initial addition as Alpha. (i.e something added in 1.10 could become  Beta in 1.12, having been stabilized through 1.11)

-**In `dapr/dapr`**
+For all APIs, the following criteria need to be met:

-- E2E test with extensive positive and negative scenarios must be defined
+* E2E test with extensive positive and negative scenarios must be defined
-- Most if not all changes needed in the user facing structures must be completed
+* Most (if not all) changes needed in the user facing structures must be considered to be complete (in order to reduce the number of breaking changes)
-  - Approvals for changes to the user facing request and response in a Beta API, will be handled on a case by case basis (Reduce number of breaaking changes)
-- Multiple SDKs must have support for this API
+* All "core" SDKs must have support for this API _(Python, Go, .NET, Java?)_
-- Documentation of the API must be up-to-date for the API/Building block
+* Documentation of the API must be completely up-to-date with any changes tha
-- Quickstarts must be defined for the API allowing users to quickly explore the API
+* Quickstarts must be defined for the API allowing users to quickly explore the API
-- Performance tests may be added(if not already available in Alpha stage)/updated
+* Performance tests should be added (if not already available in Alpha stage) / updated where relevant
-- This API must have been a part of atleast one prior release in Dapr

-**In `dapr/components-contrib`**
+For **building blocks** to progress, the following criteria are required:

-- Conformance test must be added/updated. (this is for scenario for new building block not having conformance test in the Alpha stage)
+* Conformance test(s) must be added/updated. (this is for scenario for new building block not having conformance test in the Alpha stage)
-- Conformance tests should test both positive and negative cases
+* Conformance tests must test both positive and negative cases (i.e deliberately attempt to break them)
-- Certification tests should be added to the different components and this API must be exercised in the certification tests
+* Certification tests should be added to the different components and this API must be exercised in the certification tests
-- Multiple component implementations must be present for this API
+* Multiple implementations must be present for this building block

-#### Requirements for graduating an API from Beta to Stable
+#### Beta to Stable

 In addition to the requirements for a Beta API, the following requirements must be met so that the API can graduate to Stable.

-**In `dapr/dapr`**
-- This API must have reached Beta stage in atleast one prior release in Dapr
+Similar to the previous phase change, this API must have been in the Beta phase for at least one full release _without any breaking changes_.
+In addition, the following criteria apply:

-- E2E scenarios must be well defined and must be executed across at least two different components that implement this API
+* E2E scenarios must be well defined and comprehensive
-- Performance tests must be added/updated (this is for scenario where new building block does not have performance tests in the Alpha/Beta stage)
+* Performance tests must be added/updated (this is for scenario where new building block does not have performance tests in the Alpha/Beta stage)
-- The Performance numbers must be added to the documentation.
+* Expected performance data must be added to documentation

-**In `dapr/components-contrib`**
+For **building blocks** to progress, the following must also be true:

+* E2E tests must exercise _at least two different implementations_ of the building block's API
-- Conformance tests testing both positive and negative cases must be defined
+* Conformance tests testing both positive and negative cases must be defined
-- Certification tests for multiple components exercising this API must be defined
+* Certification tests for multiple components implementing this API must be defined